nicojoystick/truex-modular-html5-template/README.md

 ```
 2.)
 Locate the **TXCreative** module **(line #537)** inside **edit/logic-modular.js** and start writing your whole creative's logic inside the **render()** function.
 You can also write your own creative initialization function (ie: init(), startAd(), etc) and call it inside the **render()** function.

-This Module gives you a **centralized** location of all your custom codes making it easier for you to debug, update, or remove any features from the creative.
+This Module gives you a **central** location of all your custom codes making it easier for you to debug, update, or remove any features from the creative.

 ```Javascript
 var TXCreative = (function () {